Contents

 Product features

-1. Attention-Getting: A short phrase to capture the attention of the shopper, and then deliver information.
+1. Attention-grabbing: A short phrase to capture the attention of the shopper, and then deliver information.

 4. Informational: Listing answers to questions customers ask before they purchase.